 I always recommend Good Earth to tourists, and I've heard nothing but great reviews.
 It is really one of a kind and well worth a visit if you are in the area.
 It is a family-owned farm, winery, and bistro with organic values and a farm-to-table culinary experience.
 The Bistro has different features each week, made with fresh and local ingredients.

 The wines are handmade and harvested from their small-lot vineyards.
 They produce Chardonnay, Riesling, Pinot Grigio, Cabernet Franc, Merlot, Syrah, and Pinot Noir.
 They also have an excellent red blend called "Big Fork Red," which was my personal favorite.

 It's a great place to stop in the afternoon for wine tastings and lunch.
 It has an orchard farm atmosphere with a view of the vineyards from the beautiful garden patio.
 The menu is small, and the prices are a bit high, but I guarantee you won't regret the visit.

 5. Fielding Estate Winery

 Fielding Estate Winery has a more modern atmosphere with some of the best wines in the area.
 There's an outdoor deck where you can sample wine while checking out the vineyard.
 The tasting room is 360 degrees of glass with a beautiful view right down to Lake Ontario.
 There is a breathtaking view of Toronto across the lake.

-They produce many different varietals, from Rieslings, Chardonnays Pinot Gris, to Cabernet Sauvignon, Cabernet Franc, and Syrah with several blends available.
-I recommend the Pinot Gris and Riesling if you are a fan of white and the Cabernet Franc if you like red.
-They also make icewine, which is a must if you have never tried it.
+They produce many different varietals, from Rieslings, Chardonnays, and Pinot Gris, to Cabernet Sauvignon, Cabernet Franc, and Syrah, with several blends available.
+I recommend the Pinot Gris and Riesling if you are a fan of white wine and the Cabernet Franc if you like red.
+They also make icewine, which is a must-try if you never had it.
 Sit by the fireplace and enjoy the fantastic view while sipping award-winning wines.